masud-technope/NLP2API-Replication-Package/README.md

 System Requirements
 ---------------------------
 - JDK: NLP2API was built with **JDK 1.8.0_74**.
 Please use JDK 1.8.* for the successful execution/run. **JDK 10 fails** to load several legacy dependencies of NLP2API.
-- Operating System: Windows 10
+- Operating System: Cross-plaform (nlp2api-runner.jar), Windows 10 (nlp2api-runner-0.0.0.jar)
 - The path to the directory containing NLP2API materials should not contain any *space* characters.
 - Every compressed file should be de-compressed in the same directory.
 For example, dataset/answer-ext.7z should be dataset/answer-ext.
 - Make sure that **fastText** is working on your platform.
 To check, go to **/fastText** directory and execute **fasttext** on the Windows command line.
 If it shows the available options, then fastText is working.
 Otherwise, you have to take care of its dependencies (https://fasttext.cc/docs/en/support.html).